A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Previous Datasets

-This dataset was published by researchers in the Department of Mathematics and Computer Science at Eindhoven University of Technology (TU/e), who collected data from three different vehicles/CANs: an Opel Astra; a Renault Clio; and a CAN testbed, which consists of a VW instrument cluster, two Arduino boards (programmed to be a legitimate and a strongly compromised ECU, respectively) and a joystick programmed to replicate the throttle that sends messages used by the speedometer in the instrument cluster.
-They simulate a set of attacks on each CAN, and for all but one attack, simply augmented the recorded data in post-processing by doing the following: for fabrication attacks, they ``added packets manually and adjusted timestamps accordingly''; for suspension attacks, they deleted particular frames; and for masquerade attacks, they replaced the data field of particular frames.
-The dataset also includes one real attack on their CAN testbed, a targeted ID fabrication attack.
-The joystick is used to send messages during normal traffic, and during the attack, messages with this ID are injected by the compromised ECU.
+This dataset was published by researchers in the Department of Mathematics and Computer Science at Eindhoven University of Technology (TU/E), who collected data from two different vehicles, an Opel Astra and a Renault Clio, and a CAN testbed, which consists of a VW instrument cluster, two Arduino boards (programmed to be a legitimate and a strongly compromised ECU, respectively) and a joystick programmed to replicate the throttle that sends messages used by the speedometer in the instrument cluster \cite{4tu}. \hr{No original use information is provided. }